 at A quick glance

 We will be in touch over the phone and /or email to further navigate your child's sleep as you implement the plan.

-We will have a 60-90 minute consultation to go over your toddler/older child's sleep plan in detail.
+Next you will book a 60-90 minute consultation to go over your toddler/older child's sleep plan in detail.

 You will then get a questionnaire to fill out about your child's sleep and your family's schedule and goals.

 "My five year old was never a good sleeper.
 I was starting to think that waking up several times a night and starting our day at 5 am was just our normal.
 Until I met and worked with Lauren.
 She was excellent to work with.
 She was in touch with me as much as I needed throughout the whole process.
 My son now sleeps through the night and gets up at a more reasonable time in the morning.
 He is so proud of himself and he is much happier during the day."

 stefany m. from virginia

 No!
 The Cry-it-Out method means you lay your little one down, walk away, and no matter what the level of crying is, you stay out of their room until morning.
 While my sleep training plans do most often involve some level of crying or protesting, I walk parents through a plan to give their child the time and space they need to fall asleep, while also comforting them and supporting them along the way.
 You can read more about my sleep training (and crying) philosophy here.